-We went in mid-October, and because Peru is in the southern hemisphere that was the start of spring and the rainy season.
+We went in mid-October.
+Because Peru is in the southern hemisphere, that was the start of spring and the rainy season.

-We had pretty warm temperatures in the days and I mostly hiked in leggings and a sweatshirt.
+We had pretty warm temperatures during the day and I mostly hiked in leggings and a sweatshirt.
 At night, it got colder and an extra pair of pants and a down coat was necessary.

 Unfortunately, because we went in October, the first two days of our trek were super cloudy and most of the peaks and best views were obscured.

-If you go in the high season in June, July, and August, it’s winter in Peru and the coldest months of the year.
-Temperatures will definitely be lower and nights will be cold, but you will also be rewarded with clear skies, dry weather, and sunshine every day.
+If you go in the high season in June, July, or August, it’s winter in Peru and the coldest months of the year.
+Temperatures will be lower and nights will be cold, but you will also be rewarded with clear skies, dry weather, and sunshine every day.

-If you decide to solo hike Santa Cruz, you definitely won’t be the only ones taking on the challenge.
+If you decide to hike Santa Cruz without a guide, you won’t be the only ones taking on the challenge.

-I read a lot of reviews of various agencies who run the trek, and they were so hit or miss.
-I was worried I would end up ruining the trip by choosing a bad agency.
-Then all my memories would be about how food was terrible and I was starving the whole time, or the equipment was dirty or left us freezing all night.
+I read reviews of various agencies who run the trek and they were so hit or miss that I was worried I would ruin our trip by choosing a bad agency.
+Then, all my memories would be about how food was terrible or the equipment was dirty or the gear left us freezing all night.

-However, I’d rather spend a little extra money and know that my gear is high-quality, my food is good, and my water is clean.
-Plus, there was no one telling us what to do and we could just plop down for a rest or set up camp whenever and wherever we wanted.
+Plus, there was no one telling us what to do, which meant we could rest or set up camp whenever and wherever we wanted.
 For a hiking trip, this freedom is ideal.

-The first 15 minutes of the trek were kind of confusing.
+In the first 15 minutes of our trek, we were already confused.
 I’m going to detail the right directions here as best as I can remember, but make sure you also keep asking locals which way to go.

 This is the most important part: The main road you are walking on will continue straight, but you need to take the smaller dirt trail that goes up and to the left.
 We totally missed this and luckily a woman at her house saw us and yelled at us to turn around and go the right way.

 Once you’re on the right trail here, it’s easy going for the rest of the trek.
-You’ll walk for about an hour until you finally reach the entrance to Huascaran National Park.
-Here you will sign in and buy a ticket for 65 soles/ $20 usd if you haven’t already.
+You’ll walk for about an hour until you finally reach the entrance to Huascaran National Park where you can sign in and buy a ticket for 65 soles/ $20 usd if you haven’t already.

-Whew, ok.
-After that it’s a really nice and beautiful flat hike to the campsite.
+After that, it’s a really nice and beautiful flat hike to the campsite.
 We walked mostly along the river and went through beautiful green valleys and fields.

 It was also here that we picked up the first of the stray dog pack that hiked all the way through the trek with us.
 Honestly, adopting a trail dog is an integral part of the Santa Cruz solo hiking experience.
 These pups lead the way, ate our leftovers, and protected our tent from any donkeys or cows that strayed too close.

-We got our first beautiful mountain views when the weather finally cleared at sunset.
-After enjoying the colorful show, we set up, cooked dinner, and went to bed around 8pm.
+We got our first mountain views here at sunset.
+I was exhausted, so after enjoying the colorful show, we set up, cooked dinner, and went to bed around 8pm.

 The second day is the hardest day of the Santa Cruz trek.

-The uphill got much steeper, and we climbed for two more hours (with a lot of rests) to reach the top.
+The climb got steeper and we struggled for two more hours (with a lot of rests) to reach the top.
 It started to snow, but the views were of jagged mountains, lakes, and green vistas that inspired us to keep going.
 Finally, we came over the pass.

 I promise you will be rewarded for making the climb!
 To the right and left were giant white capped peaks and below us a lush green valley spread out.
 Most stunning of all, though, was the lake that was so turquoise blue it rivaled Laguna 69.

-We ate our lunch in the pass and walked another two hours downhill to the camp.
-The camp is in the valley, so we woke up to a serene morning I’ll never forget, with clear skies and stunning mountain views in all directions.
+We ate our lunch in the pass and walked another two hours downhill to our campsite.
+It’s in a valley, so we woke up to a serene morning I’ll never forget, with our first clear skies and jagged mountain peaks rising above us in every direction.

-I don’t know if it was the clear skies (finally!) to or the fact that the hardest part of the trek was over, but day three was one of my favorites of our Santa Cruz solo hike.
+I don’t know if it was the clear skies (finally!) to or the fact that the hardest part of the trek was over, but day three was one of my favorites of our Santa Cruz trek.

 It takes about four hours to get from this camp site to the next, but there is a side hike to a mountain lookout and lake that adds another two to three hours to the day… of course, we had to check it out.